diananerd/esp32-cam-http-server-streaming/README.md

-# Simple HTTPD Server Example

-The Example consists of HTTPD server demo with demostration of URI handling :
-    1. URI \hello for GET command returns "Hello World!" message
-    2. URI \echo for POST command echoes back the POSTed message
+# ESP32-cam http-server streaming

+This repo is based in the HTTP-Server example in tho the esp-idf, and in the streaming example of the esp32-cam repository.

 * Open the project configuration menu (`idf.py menuconfig`) to configure Wi-Fi or Ethernet.
-See "Establishing Wi-Fi or Ethernet Connection" section in [examples/protocols/README.md](../../README.md) for more details.
+* For esp32-camera enable the support for external SPRAM.

-* In order to test the HTTPD server persistent sockets demo :
+* In order to test the HTTPD server persistent sockets demo:
     1. compile and burn the firmware `idf.py -p PORT flash`
     2. run `idf.py -p PORT monitor` and note down the IP assigned to your ESP module.
 The default port is 80
     3. test the example :